-Because most diets rely on being restrictive in some way – restricting calories or carbohydrates, eating on some days and not others, when to eat, what to eat with what, etc. Meals have to be calculated, which frankly takes the fun out of eating.
+Because most diets rely on being restrictive in some way.
+That means restricting calories or carbohydrates, eating on some days and not others, when to eat, what to eat with what, etc. Meals have to be calculated, which frankly takes the fun out of eating.
 Raw food is not restrictive at all.

-True, if you’re like me and live a 95% raw lifestyle, it doesn’t include animal proteins, and it doesn’t include glutenous grains.
+True, if you’re like me and live a 95% raw lifestyle, it doesn’t include animal proteins or glutenous grains.
 But even just making 50% of your daily food intake raw, a plant-based diet will give you more energy, create youthful vitality, help you achieve your ideal weight and will improve the healing mechanisms in your body.